Error Handling

 Architecture Goals

-- Errors understandable by AI - Structured error information, including error type, cause, status code
+- Errors understandable by AI - Structured error messages including error type, cause, and status code

-- Provide fix suggestions - Give specific fix directions for different error types
+- Provide fix suggestions - Specific fix directions for different error types

 - Guide AI to use tools - When more information is needed, guide AI to call MCP tools to obtain it

-- Support automatic fixes - AI can automatically modify code based on suggestions
+- Support auto-fix - AI can automatically modify code based on suggestions

 LovrabetError Type